Reading time: 11 min.

 How to stimulate post-transplant hair growth

-To maximise the chances of achieving great results (and potentially speeding up the transplant recovery process), there are certain precautions and recommendations you should follow.
+To maximise the chances of achieving great results (and potentially speeding up the hair transplant recovery process), there are certain precautions and recommendations you should follow.

 Follow your surgeon’s aftercare advice